 Seafloor

 Information on the presence of litter on the Arctic seafloor has been obtained in several studies through trawls or underwater photo and video transects (Table 2.3).
 As with surface water data, seafloor data is mostly restricted to the Atlantic Arctic, the Bering Sea and surrounding coastal areas.
-While surveys during the 1980s and 1990s in the Gulf of Alaska and the Bering Sea recorded concentrations of up to tens of objects per square kilometre, recent surveys in the Barents, Norwegian and Greenland Sea recorded concentrations of hundreds and up to thousands of debris per square kilometer.
+While surveys during the 1980s and 1990s in the Bering Sea and the Gulf of Alaska recorded concentrations of up to tens of objects per square kilometre, recent surveys in the Barents, Norwegian and Greenland Sea recorded concentrations of hundreds and up to thousands of items of litter per square kilometer.